Menthol: Production

 Natural menthol is obtained by freezing peppermint oil.
 The resultant crystals of menthol are then separated by filtration.

 Total world production of menthol in 1998 was 12,000 tonnes of which 2,500 tonnes was synthetic.
 In 2005, the annual production of synthetic menthol was almost double.
 Prices are in the $10–20/kg range with peaks in the $40/kg region but have reached as high as $100/kg.
 In 1985, it was estimated that China produced most of the world's supply of natural menthol, although it appears that India has pushed China into second place.

 Menthol is manufactured as a single enantiomer (94% e.e.) on the scale of 3,000 tonnes per year by Takasago International Corporation.
 The process involves an asymmetric synthesis developed by a team led by Ryōji Noyori, who won the 2001 Nobel Prize for Chemistry in recognition of his work on this process:

 The process begins by forming an allylic amine from myrcene, which undergoes asymmetric isomerisation in the presence of a BINAP rhodium complex to give (after hydrolysis) enantiomerically pure R-citronellal.
 This is cyclised by a carbonyl-ene-reaction initiated by zinc bromide to isopulegol, which is then hydrogenated to give pure (1R,2S,5R)-menthol.

 Another commercial process is the Haarmann–Reimer process (after the company Haarmann & Reimer, now part of Symrise) This process starts from m-cresol which is alkylated with propene to thymol.
 This compound is hydrogenated in the next step.
 Racemic menthol is isolated by fractional distillation.
 The enantiomers are separated by chiral resolution in reaction with methyl benzoate, selective crystallisation followed by hydrolysis.

 Racemic menthol can also be formed by hydrogenation of thymol, menthone, or pulegone.
 In both cases with further processing (crystallizative entrainment resolution of the menthyl benzoate conglomerate) it is possible to concentrate the L-enantiomer, however this tends to be less efficient, although the higher processing costs may be offset by lower raw material costs.
 A further advantage of this process is that D-menthol becomes inexpensively available for use as a chiral auxiliary, along with the more usual L-antipode.

 Applications

 Menthol is included in many products, and for a variety of reasons.
-These include:

-In nonprescription products for short-term relief of minor sore throat and minor mouth or throat irritation.

-Examples: lip balms and cough medicines.